Avijit Ghosh

 Jul 18, 2024 My paper: Coordinated Flaws Disclosure for AI: Beyond Security Vulnerabilities with Sven Cattell and Lucie-Aimée Kafee was accepted at AIES 2024!
 We describe the current landscape of disclosure, the need for extension of model cards towards intent and scope, and propose a framework to disclose AI flaws including independent adjudication.

-Jul 17, 2024 Very happy to see my op-ed about AI Ethics in India on today’s Dainik Bhaskar.
+Jul 17, 2024 Very happy to see my column about AI Ethics in India on today’s Dainik Bhaskar.
 It is the largest Hindi Daily newspaper in India and being able to talk about the unique challenges of AI in the Indian context to such a wide audience means a lot to me! 🙂

 Jun 2, 2024 I am excited to share my first ever policy response - Hugging Face’s response to the NIST RFC on AI 600-1: Artificial Intelligence Risk Management Framework: Generative Artificial Intelligence Profile!
 Thanks a ton to my manager/mentor duo Irene Solaiman and Yacine Jernite for walking me through this massive effort!